 Captain Edward Bransfield landed on Trinity Peninsula, the northernmost point of the Antarctic mainland.
 Previously Captain Cook on his 1773 exploration was the furthest south any man had ever travelled, but he failed to see Antarctica.
-It is rather likely that two days before Bransfield landed on Trinity Peninsula, the Russian explorer Fabian Gottlieb von Bellingshausen caught sight of an icy shoreline now known to have been part of East Antarctica.
+It is rather likely that two days before Bransfield landed on Trinity Peninsula, a Russian expedition lead by Fabian Gottlieb von Bellingshausen caught sight of an icy shoreline now known to have been part of East Antarctica.
 Therefore, Bellingshausen is credited with being the first explorer to see the land of Antarctica in 1820.
 Nevertheless, Edward Bransfield became famous: Bransfield Island, Bransfield Strait, Bransfield Trough, Bransfield Rocks and Mount Bransfield were all named in his honour.

 February 23, 1820: Cato Street Conspiracy

 The Cato Street Conspiracy was an attempt to murder Prime Minister Lord Liverpool and all British cabinet ministers.
 The conspirators planned to assassinate the cabinet at a dinner, then seize key buildings, overthrow the government and establish a “Committee of Public Safety” to oversee a radical revolution.
 The police had an informer inside the group of conspirators: George Edwards, right hand to group leader Arthur Thistlewood.
 The plotters were arrested on February 23, one policeman was killed.
 Five conspirators were later executed, and five others were transported to Australia.
-The conspirators motifs were anger at the Six Acts (aimed at suppressing any meetings for the purpose of radical reform), the Peterloo Massacre, the economic depression and the political repression of the time.
+The conspirators’ motifs were anger at the Six Acts (aimed at suppressing any meetings for the purpose of radical reform), the Peterloo Massacre, the economic depression and the political repression of the time.
 The name Cato Street Conspiracy comes from the meeting place of the plotters in London.
 The conspirators called themselves the Spencean Philanthropists.

 March 10, 1820: Astronomical Society of London founded